-Empire State Realty Trust is a leader in investment and return oriented sustainability practices.
-Our approach to sustainability drives quantifiable improvement in the key areas of energy efficiency, water efficiency, building materials, recycling and waste diversion.
-Our focus is on facts reported clearly, and our innovation in sustainability gives us a competitive edge as we attract and compete to lease space to quality tenants, and thus improve shareholder value.
+Our sustainability initiatives are a critical component of our commitment to corporate responsibility.
+Our focus is on facts reported clearly, and our innovation in sustainability gives us a competitive edge as we compete to lease space to quality tenants, and thus improve stockholder value.

 Our customized approach to comprehensive energy efficiency and sustainability at our properties is summarized in our ESRT Portfolio Sustainability Matrix.

-We are industry leaders and have achieved global recognition for our energy performance, green leasing, purchasing of renewable energy, the Urban Land Institute Tenant Energy Optimization Program and Energy Star for Tenant Spaces.
-In addition to our continued Energy Star recognition for most of our buildings from the Environmental Protection Agency, we received their Energy Star Green Power and a Green Lease Leaders Awards.
+We are industry leaders and have achieved recognition for our leadership in energy performance, green leasing, purchasing of renewable energy, the Urban Land Institute’s Tenant Energy Optimization Program and Energy Star for Tenant Spaces.
+We have received the Environmental Protection Agency’s Energy Star Green Power and Green Lease Leaders Awards.

 Our Chairman and Chief Executive Officer speaks nationally and internationally on the subject of energy efficiency in the existing built environment.
 He is also the Chair of the Real Estate Roundtable’s Sustainability Policy Advisory.